kevinrenois/Detecting-Malicious-URLS-using-Python-and-SQL/README.md

 ## Executive Summary

-I successfully created a tool that uses SQL to query a database of labled URLs do determine if a user's input is known to be malicious or benign.
-If the user's input is not in the database, the tool then uses the predictive model I built to classify the url as probably being malicious or probably being benign.
+I successfully created a tool that uses SQL to query a database of labled URLs to determine if a user's input is known to be malicious or benign.
+If the user's input is not in the database, the tool then uses the predictive model I built in Python to classify the url as probably being malicious or probably being benign.

 the model I created was primarily NLP based and it tested with 98% accuracy score.
 I wanted to be sure to create a model that minimzes false negatives, and it seems that the model did well in that regard as it scored a 98% in sensitivity (recall).